SurendraReddyDasari/BLUE-HARVEST/README.md

   10. Docker Build and Push: Builds Docker images from the published application and pushes them to the specified Docker registry repository with the '1.0' tag.

-Make a service connection from ADO Pipelines to Docker-Hub & Azre Resource Manager(cloud)
+Note: Make a service connection from ADO Pipelines to Docker-Hub & Azre Resource Manager(cloud)

 Environment Variables